aws-samples/aws-get-started-workshop/CONTRIBUTING.md

 ## Security Issue Notifications
 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

+## Understanding the Projec Tenets

+Ensure that you review the [Project Tenets](https://getstarted.awsworkshop.io/05-project/02-project-tenets.html).

 ## Working with Content

 ### Use of Hugo Static Site Generator